-Apply for the Master of Dentistry (MDent) through the Dunedin campus in 2020Apply Now
+Apply for the Bachelor of Dental Technology with Honours (BDentTech(Hons)) through the Dunedin campus in 2020Apply Now

 Dentistry is an important part of the health service.
 It offers a rewarding and worthwhile career to anyone who has an interest in and a concern for the needs of people, an even temperament and a sense of precision.
 As a profession Dentistry gives an unusual opportunity to contribute to appearance, well-being and general health.
 One of its great attractions is its emphasis on caring for people and encouraging them to find the means to care for themselves.